Background pattern

 • The active ingredient is tramadol hydrochloride.
 Each hard capsule contains 100 mg of tramadol hydrochloride.

 • The other components are: microcrystalline cellulose, sodium carboxymethyl starch type A (from potato), magnesium stearate, and anhydrous colloidal silica.
-The hard gelatin capsule is composed of:cap- gelatin, yellow iron oxide (E-172), indigo carmine (E-132) and titanium dioxide (E-171);body- gelatin, red iron oxide (E-172) and titanium dioxide (E-171).
+The hard gelatin capsule is composed of: cap- gelatin, yellow iron oxide (E-172), indigo carmine lacquer (E-132), and titanium dioxide (E-171); body- gelatin, red iron oxide (E-172), and titanium dioxide (E-171).

-Appearance of Tramadol Normon and content of the packaging
+Appearance of Tramadol Normon and contents of the packaging

-Hard capsules with a pink opaque body and a green opaque cap containing white or almost white powder.
+Hard capsules with an opaque pink body and an opaque green cap containing white or almost white powder.

-The medicine is supplied in packs of 30 and 60 capsules, conditioned in aluminum/PVC blister with a leaflet.
+The medicine is supplied in packages of 30 and 60 capsules packaged in aluminum/PVC blisters with a prospectus.

 LABORATORIOS NORMON, S.A.